adsbfi/mlat-client-adsbfi/README.md

 server that resolves the transmitter position by multilateration of the same message received by multiple clients.

-The corresponding server code is available at https://github.com/adsbfi/mlat-server.
+The supporting server code is available at https://github.com/adsbfi/mlat-server.

 ## Building